vmware-private-ai/VMware-generative-ai-reference-architecture/Starter-Packs/Improved_RAG/01-PGVector/README.md

 - ACID compliance, point-in-time recovery, JOINs, and all features of Postgres

 ## Running PGVector
-Please from a terminal move to this directory and run the `sudo docker compose up -d` script to launch a PGVector instance using Docker Compose.
+From a terminal, please move to this directory and run the `sudo docker-compose up -d` script to launch a PGVector instance using Docker Compose.
 The
 `docker-compose.yaml` file defines the PostgreSQL configuration, which you can customize according to your preferences.